lucianadiaz-a/Lettr/README.md

 # Lettr

-_Testing on a computer: please make sure you have X Code installed._
+_Testing on a computer: please make sure you have X Code installed._ <br />
 _Testing on an iPhone: please make sure you have the ExpoGo app installed._

 To preview and run the project on your device: